SeanKiser/SeanKiser/README.md

 🥏 Ultimate Frisbee Team Player & President-
 Aug 2022 – Present

-Lead the team and organized the Banc Run tournament, raising over $2500 for the team with 14 participating teams.
-Managed a $6500 budget for team expenses, including travel and athletic gear.
+- Organized the Banc Run tournament as well as managed the teams budget.